 - MS Excel

-Your experience section is where recruiters should easily be able to see the good stuff.
-You should keep your bullet points nice and trim, but provide plenty of value.
+Your experience section is where recruiters should easily be able to see the good stuff, like when you got a nearly-perfect employee rating!

 How did you use your skills to resolve a customer conflict?
 What about that time you presented customer concerns to your coordinator, helping to boost satisfaction rates?